Cirque du Soleil: 2020–2021: Impact of the COVID-19 pandemic

 On 19 March 2020, responding to the COVID-19 pandemic, Cirque du Soleil announced that all 44 active shows worldwide would be suspended, and that 4,679 employees, comprising 95 percent of their staff, would be temporarily laid off, effective immediately.
 These actions brought the company into a state of financial collapse with a debt of over $1 billion.
 Although it received financial support with a $50 million injection from its shareholders and a $200 million loan from the Quebec government, on 29 June 2020 the company announced that it had filed for bankruptcy protection and was terminating 3,500 employees who had previously been laid off.
 CEO Daniel Lamarre stated the intention of the company was to rehire "a substantial majority" of terminated employees once coronavirus-related shutdowns were lifted and operations could resume, business conditions allowing.

 In connection with the filing, Cirque du Soleil entered a stalking horse bid from its shareholders with the intention of drawing outside bidders to buy the company.
 In July 2020, the company's shareholders offered a proposal that would allow its creditors to obtain a 45% stake in the company while the current shareholders would maintain a 55% shared stake.
 On 17 July 2020, a takeover proposal by the company's creditors valued at US$1.2 billion was approved as a benchmark bid in the company by the Quebec Superior Court.
 On 17 August 2020, Caisse de dépôt et placement du Québec reported that it had to write off the US$75 million investment which it had made only four months prior, in February.
 On 24 November 2020, it was announced that the company emerged from bankruptcy and was sold to a group of its creditors led by Canadian investment company Catalyst Capital Group.

-In January 2021, the company's previously announced 2021 production Nysa was cancelled as a direct result of the pandemic.

 2021–present: Post-pandemic restructuring under Catalyst

-With the exception of the resident shows Joyà and X: The Land of Fantasy, which reopened with limited capacities in the summer of 2020, Cirque du Soleil did not reopen its shows for over a year following its worldwide COVID-19 performance suspension in March 2020.
-In the summer of 2021, the company began gradually reopening several of its shows, beginning with all its Las Vegas-based resident shows (with the exception of Zumanity, which permanently shut down in November 2020) and some of its touring shows in late 2021 and 2022.
-However, some touring shows that had been temporarily suspended due to the pandemic were retroactively permanently closed at this time, including Totem, Volta, and Axel.
+With the exception of the resident shows Joyà and X: The Land of Fantasy, which reopened with limited capacities in the summer of 2020, Cirque du Soleil did not reopen its shows for over a year during its worldwide COVID-19 performance suspension.
+They began gradually reopening its shows in the summer of 2021, beginning with its Las Vegas-based resident shows.
+Several productions that had been temporarily suspended due to the pandemic (including Zumanity, Totem, Volta, and Axel) did not reopen and were retroactively permanently closed by the company.

+In 2021, the resident show Drawn to Life premiered—the company's first new production since the onset of the pandemic.
+In 2022, Mad Apple opened in the former Zumanity theatre at New York-New York Hotel and Casino in Las Vegas, followed by the touring show Echo in 2023.
+In 2024, the touring theatre production Songblazers premiered, but was shut down after four months due to "logistical reasons".
+In 2025, the resident shows Alizé and Ludõ premiered in Berlin and Nuevo Vallarta, Mexico, respectively.